 No less than five years prior to closure, a Decommissioning Plan must be prepared to the satisfaction of the responsible authority and, in relation to the items in clause 6.9.2(c), (d), (f), (g), in consultation with the Head, Transport for Victoria.

 The plan must address all elements of the Project Infrastructure within the Infrastructure Area.
-The plan must include, as appropriate:
+The plan must include:

 The standard of remediation, being at a minimum the restoration of land to a standard suitable for uses previously capable of being undertaken on the land and to a soil quality of equal quality than previously existing on each site;